George Christopher Argyros

 Here at Emory & Henry, I’m teaching General Biology, Organismal Biology, Human Anatomy, Vertebrate Zoology, Tropical Biology, and Biology and Ecology of Mammals.

 My current research in the area of southwest Virginia revolves around vertebrate community evolutionary biogeography of montane small mammals and salamanders.

-My students are conducting small mammal and salamander surveys on montane “habitat islands” to investigate differences among mountaintop populations along the Appalachian chain, and historical post-glacial colonization and dispersal.
+My students and I are conducting small mammal and salamander surveys on montane “habitat islands” to investigate differences among mountaintop populations along the Appalachian chain, and historical post-glacial colonization and dispersal.